Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 ```
 **23.What is the use of unshift, shift method in javascript?**
 - unshift method will inserted item into an array from the beginning.
-- shift method removed item from an array the beginning.
+- shift method will removed item from the beginning.
 ```
 var products = [1, 2, 3];
 products.unshift(4, 5);